miklevin/Pipulate.com/pipulate.md

 If a Microsoft AI steals from you, you can assert your rights if you licensed the content found on your URLs properly.
 Those citations back to you will include what?
 A URL!
-So it's still about the URL, the relationships between then and the content found there.
+So it's still about the URL, the relationships between them and the content found there.

 #### Yes, Yes, AI.
 But Linux + Python First